Cape Breton

 Cape Breton Highlands National Park

-Season: The park is open from May to October, with full services available in July and August.
+Season: The park is open all year round, but offers visitor services from late May to late October only.
 The Cabot Trail is open year-round.

 Visitor Centres: